 Recognition is an ancient tradition in all communities, dating thousands of years.
 Recognition at the workplace too goes back in history.
-Typically top driven, it represents the appreciation of performance or achievement of an individual or a group of individuals, generally by a designated leader within the organization.
 Employee recognition may or may not come with monetary benefits but more often than not, it comes with high visibility within the organization.

 1. Enable a manager (or peer) to recognize an individual or group in a few easy steps

 2. Checks and balances to minimize bias, duplication, and errors to the extent possible

 3. Financial or other authorization based on the organization structure and policies

 4. Communication to the immediate group and the broader organization easily and quickly

 5. Reporting and tracking of the key metrics

 Key metrics would include coverage ratios at various levels.
 Usually, organizations would set a target coverage ratio for themselves.
 Though setting a target puts more focus into the whole process but it might also make recognition for the sake of recognition which devalues the entire concept.